alebianco/bugzilla-intellij-task-provider/README.md

 bugzilla-intellij-task-provider
 ===============================

-An plugin for viewing bugs from Bugzilla within IntelliJ/Jetbrains familiy of IDEs.
+A plugin for viewing bugs from Bugzilla within IntelliJ/Jetbrains familiy of IDEs.

 ## Usage